 Cases that involve insurance can be extremely complex.
 With multiple parties involved, pursuing compensation that you need can be frustrating without experienced guidance.
 Insurance providers will commonly look out for their interests and bottom line, making it difficult to demand proper compensation.

 You need to have legal counsel that can identify the facts of the case and prove that the negligence warrants compensation.
 Although uninsured and underinsured motorist policies are commonplace in Florida, these rarely make up for the extreme costs of a major injury.
-Our attorneys at Lisa S. Levine P.A. have a great deal of experience working these types of cases, and can bring their knowledge and courtroom understanding to the table when representing you.
+Fort Lauderdale uninsured motorist attorney Lisa S. Levine P.A. has a great deal of experience working these types of cases, and can bring their knowledge and courtroom understanding to the table when representing you.

 We offer comprehensive counsel and will do all the legwork necessary.
 We proactively seek out the relevant details of the case and will never be intimidated by the substantial legal resources of uncooperative insurance companies.
 We are so confident in our abilities, that we offer our services on a contingency basis, only requiring legal fees if you collect on your case.

 As a Broward County firm, we are conveniently located to provide legal counsel to individuals and families throughout Southeastern Florida, including Fort Lauderdale, Weston, Miramar, Coral Springs, Tamarac, Davie, and Pembroke Pines, among many others.
-To discuss your legal options going forward, we offer free and confidential consultation with an attorney for anyone who feels they have a personal injury claim.
+To discuss your legal options going forward, we offer free and confidential consultation with a Fort Lauderdale uninsured motorist attorney for anyone who feels they have a personal injury claim.
 Call us at (954) 256-1820 or send an online message today.

 Florida is a no-fault state and requires its drivers to carry Personal Injury Protection (PIP) and property damage insurance.
 However, the amounts required by law are low.